 WARNING: Unique Parts

 For you to be able to count using a handheld data collector using the Big Count method you must have barcodes that uniquely identify the parts you are scanning.
-They must also correspond to regular stocked inventory items.
+They must also correspond to regularly stocked inventory items.

 - You don't want to have to re-count or not be able to use your data collector so TEST TEST TEST to make sure you know for sure that your parts have unique values.
-This can cause major headaches during your count process if product is not uniquely identified.
+This can cause major headaches during your count process if the product is not uniquely identified.

 - You can not for example use a matrix header part as your barcode because it does not follow the rules above.

 - If you are not sure, please test some scenarios.

 The big count method solves one very significant problem for many retailers.
 That is that each product is often in more than one location.
 I may have my widgets on a shelf on the floor, in the warehouse, and in a display.
 If I don't include all counts for this product on one Big Count batch the counts will not be correct when I am finished.